 Set-ADFSRelyingPartyTrust -TargetName Databricks -SamlResponseSignature “MessageAndAssertion”

-For more information about this requirement, see Requirements for different SSO versions.
+For more information about this requirement, see Verify that the SAML response is signed.

 As a Databricks administrator: